 If you are a confirmed victim of identity theft, the IRS will mail you a CP01A Notice with a new IP PIN each year.
 This process will be automatic.

 Your IP PIN will be valid for one calendar year, so you'll need to obtain a new one each year if you want to remain in the program.
-The IRS says that its Get an IP PIN online tool is usually unavailable from the middle of November through the middle of January each year.
+The IRS says that its Get an IP PIN online tool is usually unavailable from the middle of November through the middle of January each year for maintenance.

 How to request an IP PIN offline